rolandtoth/FilterBox/README.md

 If there's no match the input (or the wrapper, if available) will get a `data-no-match` attribute with value "1".

 Can be used eg. to add a red background color or outline.

+### data-invert-filter

+If the filter mode is invert, the input (or the wrapper, if available) will get a `data-invert-filter` attribute with value "1".

+## Invert filter (invert search)

+If the search term starts or ends with an exclamation mark ("!") character then invert filtering will be performed.
+This means that if you type `spaghetti!` to the input, the result set will contain items NOT having `spaghetti` in them.

+With invert filtering you can easily see items not matching the current search term.

 ## Contributing